 To make any radical improvement in effectiveness of an organisation – especially in the case of the Analytic-Synergistic transition – everyone has to be engaged and supportive of the effort.
 Alienating a key constituency (the managers) does not seem to me to be anything but woefully counter-productive.

 Some, upon reading other of my blog posts, might even assume I sympathise with this anti-management position.
 Actually, I don’t.
 Managing things, managing the way the work works (note: as opposed to managing people) adds value and brings benefits (attends to the needs of the folks that matter).
 I just believe that more needs will be met by not having managers doing the managing (i.e. having those doing the work managing the way said work works).

-I draw a clear distinction between managers and management:
+I draw a clear distinction between managers and managing:

-- Managers are the folks that, in most organisations, have the sole prerogative to do the “acts of management”.
+- Managers are the folks that, in most organisations, have the sole prerogative to do the “acts of managing”.
 I include executives in this, along with the middle-managers of typical organisations.

 Managers.
-And Management.
+And managing.
 Let’s not conflate the two.

 “Hate the sin, love the sinner”